Notes on the Geography of Guyana: Guyana: From Wood to Concrete

 A family crypt.

 It's the John Fernandes Vault, named for a man who died in 1884 at 53.
-As late as 2008, his descendants were being memorialized here.
+As late as 2008, his descendants were being placed and memorialized here.

 British Guiana had a railway, too, which meant something besides wood.
-The 60-mile-long Demerara-Berbice railroad was built in stages between 1846 and 1900 and designed by Frederick Catherwood, best known for his researches into the Maya.
+The 60-mile-long Demerara-Berbice railroad was built in stages between 1846 and 1900 and designed by Frederick Catherwood, best known for his drawings of the Maya.

 The line was nationalized in 1919 and taken over by the government's transport and harbor department.
 A World Bank mission of 1953 recommended an upgrade, but poor service lingered until 1972, when the line was abandoned and the station demolished.
 This iron-roofed shed survives.
 Perhaps it was used by the buses that for a time replaced the train, but the buses were then replaced by privately operated minibuses.